 PIN source Terry Bernier contributed her story as a mother whose son struggles with heroin addiction.

 Across the country, PIN sources are sharing personal stories and expertise to help journalists deepen reporting on a range of topics.
 This is a collection of stories by PIN Bureau partner newsrooms and informed by PIN sources.
-Cronkite News Hooked Rx: From Prescription to Addiction Hooked Rx: From Prescription to Addiction is a 30-minute investigative … Continue reading How PIN Sources Influence The News
+Cronkite News In Focus: Social media memorialization and ‘cybergraves’ The PIN Bureau distributed a query to hear from … Continue reading How PIN Sources Influence The News

 With the recent legalization of recreational marijuana in Washington, D.C., new laws are causing confusion regarding what is – and is not – legal.
 A PIN source shares his experience with founding a business that helps D.C. residents grow marijuana in their homes.